RenderKit/oidn/README.md

   - `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
 By default no namespace is used and plain C symbols are exported.

+  - `OIDN_FILTER_RT`: Include the trained weights of the `RT` filter in the build (ON by default).
+Turning this OFF significantly decreases the size of the library binary, while the filter remains functional if the weights are set by the user at runtime.

+  - `OIDN_FILTER_RTLIGHTMAP`: Include the trained weights of the `RTLightmap` filter in the build (ON by default).

   - `OIDN_APPS`: Enable building example and test applications (ON by default).